laresbernardo/toon/README.md

 ## Installation

-Install the development version directly from GitHub:
+Install the stable or development versions:

 ```r
 # CRAN version